Mazzya/CRUD-API-Generator/README.md

 ```
 Python 3
 ```
-It is assumed that you already have Flask installed on your system.
+It is assumed that you have already installed the framework for which you are going to generate the API.
 #### Clone the repository
 ```bash
 $ git clone https://github.com/Mazzya/CRUD-API-Generator-DEV.git